RaulCatalinas/LogKeeper-Python/README.md

 # LogKeeper

-A simple, plug-and-play file logger for Dart with automatic timestamping and session management.
+A simple, plug-and-play file logger for Python with automatic timestamping and session management.

 ## Features